JasonKessler/scattertext/README.md

 `$ pip install scattertext`

+Installing spacy is not required, but strongly recommended.

 ## About

 The documentation (including this readme) is a work in progress.
 Do look through the Jupyter [notebook](https://jasonkessler.github.io/20%20Newsgroup%20Demo.html) and the test suite for instructions on how to use this package.